HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 MATT DUFFER: There are lots of deleted lines, but not a lot of deleted scenes.

 Are you considering creating a sizable 4K Blu-ray box set once the show is over?
-Have you even considered it?
+Haven’t you even considered it?

 We’re going to play it out.
 Ross Duffer.